-Prime Source LLP, Prime Source Innovation LLP, Prime Source Analytic Systems LLP, InFin IT Solution LLP and Digitalism LLP (hereinafter - the "Group" or "Prime Source Group") is a group of entities incorporated in Kazakhstan.

-In May 2022, the Group's entities were purchased by FB Prime Source Acquisition LLC (hereinafter - the "Parent company"), a company incorporated in Delaware, USA.
-In accordance with the purchase share agreement, until the consideration is fully paid, the Parent company shall work with the prior owners to make the key decisions.
-The ultimate parent undertaking is LZG International, Inc., a public company incorporated in Florida, USA, which is traded on the OTCQB market.
+Prime Source Group (hereinafter - the "Group") is a group of entities incorporated in Kazakhstan.
+Refer to note 15 for the list of all the Group's entities.
+Their nearest parent is FB Prime Source Acquisition LLC a company incorporated in Delaware, USA.
+The ultimate parent undertaking is LZG International, Inc., a public company incorporated in Florida, USA which is traded on the OTCQB market.

-The administrative office of the Group's entities is located at 22/5 Kazhymukan str., Almaty, 050059, Kazakhstan.
+The Group's entities are registered and located at 22/5 Kazhymukan str., Almaty, 050059, Kazakhstan.